Babkock/Babkock/README.md

 [![My Skills](https://skillicons.dev/icons?i=bash,c,cpp,css,emacs,git,github,gitlab,gtk,html,java,js,linux,mysql,nginx,nodejs,php,ps,py,qt,rust,sass,vim,vue,webpack,wordpress&perline=7)](https://skillicons.dev)

 I am a self-taught programmer and computer scientist.
 I work in the languages of C, C++, JavaScript, PHP, Python, and Rust, and I use Void Linux as a daily driver.
+I am also fluent in Java, HTML/CSS, MySQL, and Bash shell.
 I'm also an artist, YouTuber, and Twitch streamer, and I manage a small record label.
 Almost all of my GitHub repositories are archived, please see my [GitLab](https://gitlab.com/Babkock/) for up-to-date repositories.
 Despite this I still check GitHub every day, and make pull requests.

 You can see my [web development homework](https://tannerbabcock.com/homework/index) live on my website.